EGA-archive/ega-quickview/README.md

 > Note: [Security implications for fusermount3](https://github.com/libfuse/libfuse/tree/fuse-3.10.5#security-implications)

-We then need to handle the Crypt4GH keys.
-The code for them is externalized in libc4gh-keys, or available in the submodule [./keys](./keys)

-	pushd ./keys
-	autoreconf
-	./configure    # you might need to adjust the location of OpenSSL with --with-openssl=<path>
-	make
-	make install   # optional.
-We'll find the library in this directory if you don't install it popd

-Finally, you can compile the EGA-qv code with:
+You can then compile the EGA-qv code with:

 	autoreconf
 	./configure